datastax/php-driver/features/README.md

 );
 ```

-If you find yourself doing this often, it's better to use prepared statements.
+For frequently executed queries, it's strongly recommended to use prepared statements.
 As a rule of thumb, if your application is sending a request more than once, a prepared statement is almost always the right choice.

 ### Prepared Statements